rmagee/qu4rtet/docs/install_ubuntu.rst

 see the Celery documentation.

 Here we are going to download the recommended daemon script from the celery github repostory and then configure it for local use.
+Then we will paste the `celeryd` file from the `utilities` folder into the `/etc/default/` directory, add the celery user to the system and start the Celery workers.

 .. code-block::